AndersDeath/diary2/000-current.md

 # 04 March - Saturday - 156 day of immigration

 Today I had a classic day off.
 We were in National Gallery of Armenia.
 It's a museum in the city center. it's quite old soviet building that was designed as museum. there are huge and nice halls with temporary exhibitions and permanent things.
 I was surprised because some things were really interesting.
-At the same time we tasted a pizza in one place which name I don't
+At the same time we tasted a pizza in one place which name I don't remember.